 Contrary to the administration’s casual dismissal of downstream effects, this 25% tariff on steel will have significant ripple effects on consumers of steel—namely US manufacturers and producers—who are even more sensitive to input prices.
 With roughly 140,000 employees in the steel-making industry and a steel-consuming manufacturing industry of 6.5 million, the US economy likely has more to lose than to gain.
-In fact, these tariffs may lead to even more outsourcing because the price of US steel will likely also rise.
+In fact, steel tariff may lead to even more outsourcing because the price of US steel will likely also rise.
 That will make it less economical for US manufacturers to buy steel and produce domestically, instead opting to further outsource certain production to other countries with cheaper input and labor costs, resulting in the shifting of jobs abroad.

 And that is exactly what happened in 2002.
-When the George W. Bush administration imposed tariffs of up to 30% on steel imports, also exempting Mexico and Canada at the time, the Producer Price Index for hot-rolled steel, a commonly used benchmark for steel prices, rose 30%.
+When the George W. Bush administration imposed tariff of up to 30% on steel imports, also exempting Mexico and Canada at the time, the Producer Price Index for hot-rolled steel, a commonly used benchmark for steel prices, rose 30%.
 Rising costs forced many steel-consuming companies to move supply sourcing offshore where it was cheaper to produce steel-based products.
 The 2002 tariff lasted just 11 months, about two years shorter than it was originally intended.
-Even during that short period of time, the tariffs were estimated to have caused the loss of 200,000 jobs, more than the total number of employees in the US steel-making industry (187,500) at the time.
+Even during that short period of time, the tariff was estimated to have caused the loss of 200,000 jobs, more than the total number of employees in the US steel-making industry (187,500) at the time.

 This time around, the stakes are just as high.
-At the macro level, US manufacturers that rely on steel as a key input hire over 40 times of the number of workers in the steelmaking industry.
-Many of these manufacturers already outsource simple steel parts with little value added to so-called “best value countries (BVCs)” such as China and Mexico, while they focus on doing what American manufactures do best—making high value-added complex steel products with multiple procedures.
+At the macro level, US manufacturers that rely on steel as a key input hire over 40 times the number of workers in the steelmaking industry.
+Many of these manufacturers already outsource simple steel parts with little value added to so-called “best value countries (BVCs)” such as China and Mexico, while they focus on doing what American manufacturers do best—making high value-added complex steel products with multiple procedures.

 As the steel tariff takes effect, it may force these US manufacturers to outsource even more portions of their business to BVCs with lower steel prices and cheaper labor.
 In fact, now that the tariff is a done deal, it is very likely many manufacturers across the country are in the midst of making real-time decisions: is it more profitable to produce this or that part in the United States or to outsource it?